-Entry-level role, where you’ll learn and develop the skills you’ll need to become a professional salesperson.
+In this role, you’ll learn and develop the skills you’ll need to become a professional (and successful!) salesperson.
 You’ll get a lot of mentoring and coaching for the first few months.
-Then you’ll complete Groupon Onboarding (GOB).

-In this role, you will be tasked with working on higher-value accounts, applying your sales savvy to draw more lucrative business deals to the Groupon platform.
+In this role, you will be tasked with working on mid-value accounts, applying your sales savvy to draw more lucrative business deals to the Groupon platform.

-This is the top sales role, focusing on our largest accounts, where you can really leverage your strategic sales skills bringing aboard some of the top clients in the company.
+This is the top sales role, focusing on our largest accounts, where you can really leverage your strategic sales skills bringing on board some of the top clients across the country.